zshoals/ECX-Haxe-Notes/README.md

 ```
 Why does ECX update everything by using @:privateAccess?
 It is a mystery.

-# I need access to a Service instance on a class that is not itself a Service
+# How do I get access to a Service instance on a class that does not extend from Service?
 Use
 ```Haxe
 _service = worldInstance.resolve(ServiceType);